 Offering young adults in our community the opportunity to transform themselves while serving others — and supporting Greece — is a pivotal ideal of the Greek America Foundation.
 Since we launched our first summer volunteer program in 2017, dozens of students and young professionals have had life-changing experiences offering their time and talents to humanitarian causes in Greece.
 Our goal is to continue this program for years to come in order to ensure that more young people have such life-enriching opportunities — and to continue spreading values of philanthropy, volunteerism and service.

 Greek America Corps is an initiative that has changed the lives of dozens of young North Americans by engaging them in meaningful volunteer programs with accredited non-profit organizations in Greece.
 These programs have connected them with their inner-selves — instilling in them the importance of volunteerism, service and philanthropy by allowing them to experience firsthand the smile on the face of someone they are feeding, supporting and serving.

 There are three primary aspects to this initiative:

-(1) Students are are exposed to the ideals of service and volunteerism, core ideals of the Greek America Foundation’s mission, and experience first-hand their own impact on the causes they are supporting.
+(1) Students are exposed to the ideals of service and volunteerism, core ideals of the Greek America Foundation’s mission, and experience first-hand their own impact on the causes they are supporting.

-(2) At the same time, our program supports the nation of Greece and her people as they grapple with crippling financial crisis and numerous humanitarian issues — not to mention the worst international refugee crisis since World War II.
+(2) At the same time, our program supports the nation of Greece and her people as they grapple with a crippling financial crisis and numerous humanitarian issues — not to mention the worst international refugee crisis since World War II.

 (3) Finally, our volunteers are exposed to contemporary Greek life and culture.